 The Breastfeeding Service offers information and support to breastfeeding mothers up to three months after they have given birth at the Women’s.
-The service also offers information and support to women whose infant has been admitted to the Newborn Intensive and Special Care unit in Parkville.
+The service also offers information and support to women whose infant has been admitted to our Newborn Intensive Care Unit (NICU).

 We offer primary and secondary outpatient and inpatient consultations for women during the antenatal and postnatal periods.

 The Women's recognises that breastfeeding is the best method of infant feeding.
 Breastfeeding positively influences the physical and emotional health of both mother and newborn.
 Staff at the Women's recognise, though, the right of the mother to make an informed choice about her baby's nutrition, and will support her in her decision.

 The Breastfeeding Service is staffed by experienced lactation consultants who are International Board Certified Lactation Consultants.

 For women with chronic or complicated breastfeeding issues, the Lactation Disorders Clinic operates on Friday afternoons, where women will either see a lactation consultant midwife or a lactation consultant GP.

 Lactation consultants are available to support women, in hospital or after discharge, with breastfeeding advice, for example:

 - positioning and attachment advice